sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 #### Check the result

-1. The list page of the Incident Management application should look like this:
+1. The list page of the Incident Management application looks like this:

     <!-- border; size:540px --> ![Incident Management App's List Page](./IncidentsUI.png)